spacetelescope/poppy/README.rst

-It is not, however, a substitute for high fidelity physical optical design software such as Zemax or Code V, but rather is intended as a lightweight alternative for cases for which far-field diffraction is sufficient and which require portability between platforms.
+It is not, however, a substitute for high fidelity physical optical design software such as Zemax or Code V, but rather is intended as a lightweight alternative for cases for which far-field diffraction is sufficient and which require portability between platforms or ease of scripting.

 For documentation, see https://pythonhosted.org/poppy/

-Most code by Marshall Perrin, with some contributions from Anand Sivaramakrishnan, Remi Soummer, Ewan Douglas, Christine Slocum, and others.
+Code by Marshall Perrin, Joseph Long, Ewan Douglas, with additional contributions from Anand Sivaramakrishnan, Remi Soummer, Christine Slocum, and others on the Astropy team.